Apocalypse Now and Again

 Today, of course, global warming is the major cause du jour, having well outstripped acid rain, peak oil, Y2K and bird flu.
 It’s being blamed for just about everything, even increased teenage drinking, stray cats, poison ivy and sharks, as well as some very serious events such as widespread malnutrition, outbreaks of disease and the crisis in Darfur.

 Among the long litany of predicted apocalyptic disasters, many have a basis in a legitimate issue.
 But alarmism often obscures that.
-It on people's natural inclination to expect the worst to happen and polarises the debaters into groups of ‘believers' and ‘sceptics'.
+It plays on people’s natural inclination to expect the worst to happen and polarises the debaters into groups of ‘believers’ and ‘sceptics’.

 The challenge for policy makers, in developing appropriate evidence-based responses to such issues, is to avoid knee-jerk reactions intended to appease their alarmist constituents and the media.
 Where a real problem exists, responses should be based on rigorous scientific investigation and cool-headed analysis.

-They part is the last two paragraphs.
+They key part is the last two paragraphs.
 There is usually some substance to an issue, but apocalyptic alarmism polarises the debate and that policy in response to an issue should be evidence-based.